 On transition to Ind AS (i.e. 1st April 2016), the Company has elected to continue with the carrying value of all Investment Properties measured as per the previous GAAP and use that carrying value as the deemed cost of Investment Property.

-The fair value of the investment properties are determined by an accredited Independent valuer, who is a specialist in valuing these types of investment properties and is a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
+The fair value of the investment properties is determined by an accredited Independent valuer, who is a specialist in valuing these types of investment properties and is a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
 The valuation model in accordance with that recommended by the International Valuation Standards Committee has been applied.
 The resulting Fair Value Estimates are classified under Level 3 of the Fair Value Hierarchy (Refer Note 41.2).

 The Company has no restrictions on the disposal of its Investment Property and no contractual obligations to purchase, construct or develop Investment Property or for Repairs, Maintenance and Enhancements.